bcrowell/bcrowell.github.io/drinking_water/index.md

 an algae bloom has died off, the toxins can remain in the water if it's stagnant.
 The only way to avoid this problem is to plan your hikes so that you never have to drink from such sources.

-### Drink mixes, "energy drinks," and electrolyte supplements

-Some hikers add drink mixes to some of their water.
-This adds variety to the monotonous diet of a long hike, and for people who can taste iodine, the mix masks the taste.
-Mixes can be either zero-calorie (e.g., Crystal Light) or sweetened with sugar (e.g., Kool-Aid).
-If you use the ones sweetened with sugar, be scrupulous about cleaning the threads of your water bottles, because otherwise you may risk dysentery.[Mueser 1997, p.
-100]
-If you're using chemical treatment, wait until it's complete before adding the mix.

-So-called "energy drinks" are a marketing phenomenon with little scientific justification.
-They're expensive, and they come in single-use plastic bottles, which are a huge environmental problem.
-People used to think that muscle cramps were caused by the loss of sodium from the body during intense endurance activity, which gave a reason for using these drinks to maintain one's electrolyte balance.
-However, studies show that's not true, and cramps really just occur because the nerves in the muscles have been repeatedly stimulated.

-The same marketers have also pushed the idea that you need to "fuel" your exercise by constantly consuming sugary drinks or gels while you're doing the activity.
-Typically it takes quite a long time for your body to digest your food and turn it into muscle and liver glycogen, which are the main source of energy for endurance activity.
-If you're going on a morning run, your source of energy is glycogen from last night's dinner -- breakfast is still making its way through your gut.
-Hunger doesn't mean you're going to "bonk" (run out of glycogen), and you can bonk without being hungry.
-If you think you might get hungry during a 15-25k-ish run, bring some oreos or a piece of fruit in your pocket, and eat it if you feel hungry.
-It will be too late to contribute to your glycogen supply, but it will get rid of the sensation of hunger, which is unpleasant.
-Better yet, just
-(Marathon
-distances are a little different, and it can make sense to drink sugary drinks at that distance for the sake of their small amounts of relatively rapidly digestible carbs.)
-Fatigue is not generally an indication that you're out of "fuel;" especially for activities that involve less than about 2 hours of continuous, intense exertion, you have plenty of glycogen, and fatigue is more like an involuntary central nervous system response that prevents damage.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Nov.
 29